pennyw1ze/NotesMasterECS/AISSAB/Vitaletti/Recap.md

 - v,r,s;
 - init or data: contract creation or message call;

+The order of the transactions in a block is determined by miners.
+The order between blocks is decide with consensus mechanism (PoS).

 ### Merkle Patricia Tree
 It is a key-value tree used to store states.
 The key is the address and the value is the balance, nonces, storageRoot and codeHash.
 We need additional features wrt merke trees: